You buy health insurance for the same reason you buy other kinds of insurance, to protect yourself and your family financially.

 Comprehensive Insurance provides a broad range of protection.
 Protection, or coverage, includes doctor visits, hospital visits, and prescriptions.

-The Hospital Surgical health plan covers preventive services, major illnesses and emergencies that require a hospital visit or surgery.
-If an unexpected visit to the hospital occurs, this plan will assist by offering a lower expenses.
+The Hospital Surgical health plan covers preventative services, major illnesses and emergencies that require a hospital visit or surgery.
+If an unexpected visit to the hospital occurs, this plan will assist by offering lower expenses.
+A good health insurance policy would cover surgical expenses.

 A Health Savings Account offers an alternative method for clients to pay for health care.
 A tax-favored saving account is issued by the policyholder to deposit funds into a savings account used only to pay for medical costs.
 This is beneficial to the policyholder because it allows the money to be distributed at his/her command.